-Issued by: Quality & Compliance Specialist

-Eff.
-Date: 9/3/2012 Rev: C
+Issued by: Quality & Compliance Specialist Eff.
+Date: 9/3/2012 Rev: C Pg.
+2 of 2 v.

-v.
 Signed visitor agreements and visitor logs will be turned in weekly as instructed by the Assistant to the President.

 c.
 Visitor Sponsor

 i.
 All visitors shall be accompanied by an HT sponsor employee with exceptions given to contractors or vendors who are on an extended assignment.